ericposas/react-links-app/README.md

 # Links
 ## A simple app that allows you to avoid emailing yourself links

-# TODO
+- MongoDB backend to store persistent link data across devices
-- Style app
+- React/Redux front-end
-- Auto-clear out the text field after submission